Posted by Anthony Deen

 Science Fiction fan site io9.com has included the Gowanus in its list of the ten weirdest urban ecosystems on Earth.
-Listed along with Moscow’s Metro Dogs, SubTropolis and the abandoned factory town of Gunkanjima, the Gowanus was one of only two American cities included in the list, in fact most of the other urban ecosystems weren’t even in a first world nation.
+Listed along with Moscow’s Metro Dogs, SubTropolis, and the abandoned factory town of Gunkanjima, the Gowanus was one of only two American cities included in the list.
+In fact, most of the other urban ecosystems are not in a first world nation.

 The Gowanus Canal: